Roles of the Trust

 The South Lincolnshire Academies Trust (SLAT) HR Director is responsible for ensuring that the welfare; organisation and leadership of the SLAT staff are well managed, making sure that we have the resources to support our academies.
 The HR Director has extensive experience of managing staff that has ensured that each of the academies in our care retain; recruit; train and develop staff in all SLAT schools.

-The title Executive Deputy Headteacher at the South Lincolnshire Academies Trust (SLAT) encompasses the senior leaders who are responsible, along with the Executive Headteacher for the day-to-day management our academies.
+The title Deputy Chief Executive Officer at the South Lincolnshire Academies Trust (SLAT) encompasses the senior leaders who are responsible, along with the Chief Executive Officer for the day-to-day management our academies.

-The SLAT Executive Deputy Headteachers have responsibility for all education matters involved in the running of an academy on a day-to-day basis.
+The SLAT Deputy Chief Executive Officers have responsibility for all education matters involved in the running of an academy on a day-to-day basis.
 They will also manage the teachers and support staff in their schools.
 They will contribute to and present the school’s draft development plan for the Local Advisory Board (LAB) to approve.
-In addition, in consultation with the Executive Headteacher, they will have additional roles which provide opportunities across the academies, based on their expertise and professional development needs.
+In addition, in consultation with the Chief Executive Officer, they will have additional roles which provide opportunities across the academies, based on their expertise and professional development needs.

-The current SLAT Executive Deputy Headteachers are responsible for:
+The current SLAT Deputy Chief Executive Officers are responsible for:

-- Staff CPD & Appraisal / Student Voice / Vocational Qualifications
+- Personnel / CPD / Vocational Education Qualifications

 This team also have responsibility for: